 You see the news and reports.
-In general, the effectiveness and return of online and traditional media are declining.
-Ad blockers are on the rise, the continuous Facebook and Google algorithm changes affect your ads and search results.
-TV ads get skipped, emails go directly to spam or a “promotions” folder, and all of us can barely stop and engage with out of home advertising – unless we’re stuck in traffic.
+In general, the effectiveness and return of traditional and digital media are declining.
+Ad blockers are on the rise, the continuous Facebook and Google algorithm changes affect your social media and Google ads, as well as your search results on search engines.
+TV ads get skipped, email marketing emails go directly to spam or a “promotions” folder, and all of us can barely stop and engage with outdoor advertising – unless we’re stuck in traffic.
 Essentially, as your arsenal of advertising methods increases, so do pressures against these new and existing channels, formats and tactics.

-Look, things are not that catastrophic.
+Look, things are not totally catastrophic.
 When your ads are seen, you do get some clicks, leads and sales.
 Your email campaigns are reaching a 20% open rate, achieving a moderate click-through rate and scoring an average conversion rate.
 You also notice some spikes in web and store traffic when your print ads and other above the line collateral running.
-Your loyal customer base also keeps you in business via repeat purchases and recommendations to their peers.
+You’ve done your market research and your loyal customer base also keeps you in business via repeat purchases and recommendations to their peers.
 So, you’re probably doing alright.

 But, are you growing?
 And, more importantly, can you improve your results?

 Can you improve?
 Yes, as long as you are willing to put the work in.